ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 ## Finalizing the design
 To make the project more of a "finished product", I threw together a quick case for it in Fusion360 - but the extruder on my 3D-printer broke, so I was unable to print it, and therefore stopped refining it.
 The .stl file is available in the repository if anybody wants to try it out.

+I think that the project went well and I had fun while doing it - but there is of course always room for improvement.
+An ESP-32 with more RAM would have resolved a few of my issues and made it possible to include more features in the product.
+It would also have been really nice if my 3D-printer would have been up and running, to see how a more finished product would have looked like.

 Early version

  <img src="images/poc_device.png" width="374" height="610"/>